ash-berry/easy_html_emails/README.md

 ruby build.rb
 ```

 `npm start` works faster.
-But it doesn't provide all needed changes to make ready to use "mail" version pages!
+But it doesn't provide all needed changes to make ready-to-use "mail" version pages!
 It is good to use in development process, but if you need final version of your "mail" pages then stop your `npm start` using `Ctrl + C`
 and run